AIPTU/NoDrops/README.md

 # Additional Notes

 - If you find bugs or want to give suggestions, please visit [here](https://github.com/AIPTU/NoDrops/issues).
-- We accept any contributions!
-If you want to contribute please make a pull request in [here](https://github.com/AIPTU/NoDrops/pulls).
+- We accept all contributions!
+If you want to contribute, please make a pull request in [here](https://github.com/AIPTU/NoDrops/pulls).
 - Icons made from [www.flaticon.com](https://www.flaticon.com)